ADHD care in General Practice

 For more information about these changes to ADHD prescribing please make an appointment with you or your child’s regular doctor.

-Please note, a second stage of reforms will support a smaller number of GPs in priority areas to diagnose ADHD and start medication.
+Please note, a second stage of reforms will support a small number of GPs in priority areas to diagnose ADHD and start medication in children and young people.